|

 spiritual practice which are loosely based on practices of these Eastern

+religions.
 The word mantra is a Sanskrit word consisting of the root man- "manas or

 mind" and the suffix -tra meaning, tool, hence a literal translation would be